scott-f-zhang/CBM-Demo/frontend/README.md

 ## Usage Guide

-### 1. Single Text Prediction
+### 1. Single Text Grading

-1. Navigate to the "🔮 Single Prediction" tab
+1. Navigate to the "🔮 Single Grading" tab
 2. Select your preferred model (BERT, GPT-2, RoBERTa, or LSTM)
-3. Choose the mode:
-   - **Standard**: Basic answer quality assessment (binary classification)
-   - **Joint**: Advanced analysis with concept predictions (8 programming concepts)
-4. Enter your programming Q&A text in the text area
+3. Enter your programming Q&A text in the text area
-5. Click "🔮 Predict" to get results
+4. Click "🔮 Grade" to get results

 **Results include:**
-- Predicted answer quality (Correct/Incorrect with emoji display)
+- Assigned essay quality rating (with emoji display)
 - Probability distribution chart
 - Confidence score
-- Concept predictions (for joint mode)
+- Concept predictions

 ### 2. Batch Evaluation

 1. Navigate to the "📊 Batch Evaluation" tab
-2. Select model and mode
+2. Select model
 3. Upload a CSV file with the following format:
    ```csv
    text,label